 Testing Third Wave Water

-Since Third Wave is providing the ideal mineral content you probably don’t want to add it directly to anything but distilled water.
-If you have a water filtration system that takes out most of the minerals, you could give it a try.
-But only a head-to-head test with the packet mixed with distilled water will let you know how much of a difference you can detect.
+Since Third Wave provides the ideal mineral content, you probably don’t want to add it directly to anything but distilled water.
+If you have a water filtration system that removes most of the minerals, you could give it a try.
+However, only a head-to-head test with the packet mixed with distilled water will let you know how much difference you can detect.

-The first thing I did was compare my tap water, which I use to make coffee with the Classic profile of the Third Wave Water mixed with distilled water.
+The first thing I did was compare my tap water, which I use to make coffee, to the Classic profile of the Third Wave Water mixed with distilled water.
 Water vs. water.
 If I couldn’t tell a difference with plain water, then it would be unlikely that I would once the coffee was brewed.

-I live in Seattle, where the water quality is already close to ideal for coffee, which partially explains why the coffee culture in the Pacific Northwest has outpaced other regions of the country.
-Because of this, I didn’t expect to notice as much of a difference as if I were living in a region with less-than-ideal water for coffee brewing.
+I live in Seattle, where the water quality is already close to ideal for coffee brewing.
+This partially explains why the coffee culture in the Pacific Northwest has outpaced other regions of the country.
+Because of this, I didn’t expect to notice as much of a difference as if living in a region with less-than-ideal water for coffee brewing.

 To my pleasant surprise, the Third Wave Water was better.
-The word that came to my mind that best describes the difference was silky.
-The taste of the water, which was clean, lingered on the tongue just a bit longer than my tap water.
+The word that best describes the difference is silky.
+The clean taste of the water lingered on the tongue just a bit longer than my tap water.
 My tap water is excellent, so for the Third Wave to noticeably improve upon that flavor was impressive.

 I would later repeat these results with brewed coffee.
-I drink primarily lighter-roasted coffees and what I noticed is some of the delicate flavors were more pronounced.
-They stayed with me just a bit longer than the same coffee made with untreated water.
+I drink primarily lighter-roasted coffees, and I noticed that some of the delicate flavors were more pronounced.
+They stayed with me a bit longer than the coffee made with untreated water.
 The coffee seemed more balanced with the Third Wave Water.

 Conclusion

-Third Wave Water is a great option for coffee lovers that want to improve their water profile for brewing.
-If you are curious to see how much of a difference an optimized mineral profile makes for coffee, give Third Wave Water a test for yourself.
+Third Wave Water is a great option for coffee lovers who want to improve their water profile for brewing.
+If you want to see how much of a difference an optimized mineral profile makes for coffee, give Third Wave Water a test for yourself.

 Resources

-Water Profiling: Chromatic Coffee – Fresh Cup article on the water setup used by Chromatic Coffee.
+Water Profiling: Chromatic Coffee – Fresh Cup article on Chromatic Coffee’s water setup.

-Coffee Brewing Guide – Once you have your water dialed in, pick a coffee brewing tutorial from our Coffee Brewing Guide to make delicious coffee.
+Coffee Brewing Guide—Once you have your water dialed in, follow a coffee brewing tutorial from our Coffee Brewing Guide to make delicious coffee.

 Disclosure: INeedCoffee received samples from Third Water Coffee for this review.